 I also use Google Analytics.
 I do this to know something about you the visitor in order to be able to provide you with the best possible service.
 Google is massive and per se I don't personally like that Google can track how I, and YOU are moving around on the great free Internet, but it is a fact of life that they do.
 If YOU can't live with my use of Google Analytics, please send me a message and I will seriously consider to remove their tracking code from this. site.
 You can read Google's policy on tracking here.

 If you are unsure about what a Cookie is, then you can learn more from this excellent and very short description of what a cookie is and how it is used written by the always excellent BBC.
-Read it here BBC on CookiesGo back and start converting your images Now!
+Read it here BBC on CookiesGo back and start converting your images to icons Now!

 If for whatever reason you're not satisfied with something I do, and want to yell at me, you can always contact me.
 Here's all of my personal contact information: